ast-hugger/fabulae/text/pressurised.md

 'What did you ask it?'
 I could not help but enquire.

-'A question the answer to which was of the sort I expected.'
+'Something to which I already suspected the answer.'
 He turned to face me, his grey eyes thoughtful.
 'I shall return this afternoon, if all goes well.
 In the meantime, I suggest you remain at the Club.
 You may find the day's developments... instructive.'

 And with that cryptic pronouncement, he was gone, leaving me alone with the reasoning machine, which hissed and burbled softly to itself as though contemplating mysteries of its own.